mpiseno/fractal/_posts/2020-05-19-innovation-and-trade.md

 #### For Windows Users

 <p align="justify">Navigate to the folder you downloaded right click the folder while holding shift.
 You should see an option to open "Command Prompt window here"; click on that.
-In the photo below command prompt is replace tih Powershell for my computer, but for our purposes its the same thing.</p>
+In the photo below command prompt is replaced with Powershell for my computer, but for our purposes its the same thing.</p>

 <div class="container" style="padding: 10px;">
     <center>